 • closes the service delivery stage (Maintenance or Intensive Case Services) by selecting the Referred to other agency closure code on the Stage Closure page in IMPACT.

 APS IH / June 2012

 In emergency situations, the APS specialist may be missing some minimum referral information needed to complete the referral form.
-It is not necessary in an emergency to complete all of the person information in IMPACT (for example, family, friends, and collaterals such as the client’s physician) before submission of the referral form to DADS.
+It is not necessary in an emergency to complete all of the person information in IMPACT (for example, family, friends, and collaterals such as the client’s physician) before submission of the referral form to HHSC.
 However, it is important to ensure that all available information is entered, including the information required in Section V of the referral form.